jjones312git/mega-minds/USER_GUIDE.md

 ## Agent Specializations

+Mega-Minds includes **33 specialized agents** organized into development teams.
+The intelligence system currently provides automatic selection for **7 core agent types**, with all 33 agents available for direct usage via the Task tool.

+### 🧠 Intelligence System Core Agents (Auto-Selected)

-Mega-Minds includes 7 core specialized agents that are automatically selected by the intelligence system:
+The following 7 agents are automatically selected by the intelligence system:

 ### 🎯 Project Orchestrator Agent
 - **Primary Role**: Project coordination and management